Lamprophiidae: Classification

 Most lamprophiids were historically considered to be members of the subfamily Lamprophiinae in the family Colubridae.
 The following classification follows Pyron et al., 2010, whose finding that lamprophiids are more closely related to elapids has been repeated by several other studies.
 Together these two groups are sometimes referred to as the Elapoidea.
-In fact, some studies have found that Elapidae is nested within Lamprophiidae, a finding that necessitated taxonomic changes to restore monophyly within the Elapoidea.
+In fact, some studies have found that Elapidae is nested within Lamprophiidae, a finding that necessitated taxonomic changes to restore monophyly within Elapoidea.
 Following this, multiple subfamilies within Lamprophiidae were reclassified as their own families, reducing the number of species, overall distribution, and diversity in form of Lamprophiidae as previously defined; prior to this revision, members of Lamprophiidae were thought to be even more diverse in form and behavior, and were thought to have a distribution from Africa to Madagascar, southern Europe, and most of Asia.
-They are now known to be found in only Africa.
+They are now known to be found in Africa and Seychelles.